-- Final ultrasound hands-on examination students have to demonstrate understanding of information presented during the lectures and hands-on laboratory training. - Students have to perform different ultrasound protocols and demonstrate scanning technique and images in B-mode, M-mode, Color and Spectral Doppler. - Students are required to schedule the time and date 2-3 weeks ahead of the ultrasound hands-on laboratory examination. - Students need to be at the Ultrasound Lab, ready to start scanning at the exact scheduled time.
-(It is recommended that the student arrive about 15 minutes prior to the scheduled exam time.)
+- Final ultrasound hands-on examination students have to demonstrate understanding of information presented during lectures and hands-on laboratory training. - Students have to perform different ultrasound protocols and demonstrate scanning technique and images in B-mode, M-mode, Color and Spectral Doppler. - Student s required to schedule time and date 2-3 week ahead for Ultrasound hands-on laboratory examination. - Students need to be at the Ultrasound Lab, ready to start scanning at the exact scheduled time.
+(It is recommended that the student arrive about 15 minutes prior to the scheduled exam time.) - If a student is late for the scheduled exam time, the time CANNOT be changed and the student WILL NOT get a full hour!
+The student will only have the remaining time left in the hour.

-- If a student is late for the scheduled exam time, the time CANNOT be changed and the student will NOT get a full hour!
-The student will only have the remaining time left in the hour. - Only one time RETEST will be given to students with a valid excuse such as illness, family emergency, unforeseen heavy traffic or natural disaster.
+Only one time RETESTS will be given to students with a valid excuse such as illness, family emergency, unforeseen heavy traffic or natural disaster.